evemilano/Pi_Inverter/README.md

 ## 📞 Support

-For issues, questions, or contributions, please [specify contact method or issue tracker].
+For issues, questions, or contributions, please look at the sun.

 ---